D-Desire/alx-system_engineering-devops/0x06-pointers_arrays_strings/README.md

-The README for this project is for pointers arrays and strings
+More on pointers, Arrays and strings in C programming